-Name for the French wine-growing region of Burgundy, but also a regional appellation covering the entire region.
-It applies to all areas that are either outside the higher-class appellations or to wines that do not meet their strict production rules.
-This group is the lowest level of the four-level Burgundy classification to which all Burgundy wines are basically entitled.
-Certain additional designations listed at the end limit the regional origin to smaller areas/locations or wine types.
+Designation for the French wine-growing region of Burgundy, but also a regional appellation encompassing the entire region.
+It applies to all areas that either lie outside the higher-class appellations or to wines that do not comply with their strict production rules.
+This group is the lowest level of the four-level Burgundy classification, to which all Burgundian wines are basically entitled.
+Certain additional designations listed at the end limit the regional origin to smaller areas/sites or wine types.

 The designation Bourgogne is supplemented either by the name of a grape variety (Aligoté), a wine type (Blanc, Clairet, Crémant, Mousseux, Passe-Tout-Grain, Rosé, Rouge), a commune or a site.
 The vineyards cover 3,200 hectares of vines with red, rosé, white and sparkling wines.
 The most important white wine variety is Chardonnay, others are Pinot Blanc, Pinot Beurot (Pinot Gris), Aligoté, Melon de Bourgogne and Sacy.
 The most important red wine variety is Pinot Noir, others are Pinot Liébault, Gamay, César and Tressot Noir.
 As a special feature, wines from the Gamay variety may also be marketed under "Bourgogne" from nine (of the ten) cru communes in the Beaujolais area.
 The Bourgogne appellations:

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl